cassiolpaixao90/google-maps-angular/readme.md

 ### GoogleMap Factory API
-The real engine of this application is the `GoogleMap` factory which exposes some handy api methods for manipulation the map, as well as access to the map itself if you want to use the [Google Maps JavaScript API](https://developers.google.com/maps/documentation/javascript/3.22/reference).
+The real engine of this application is the `GoogleMap` factory which exposes some handy api methods for manipulating the map, as well as access to the map itself if you want to use the [Google Maps JavaScript API](https://developers.google.com/maps/documentation/javascript/3.22/reference).
 All functions in the API return a `promise`